OpenEvalProject/evals/manuscripts/elife-22086/v2/manuscript.md

 The central domain sits on the 5' ETS subcomplex with contacts to Sof1 and Utp13 (Figure 10A and C, Figure 3C).
 In addition, the C-terminal portion of Utp20 contacts Sof1 and S7, linking the central domain to the 5' domain.

-## The 3' major domain
+### The 3' major domain

 The 3' major domain associates with 18 r-proteins into the head of 40S ribosome.
 Only five of these r-proteins were located on the rather broken head in 90S.
-The 3' major domain is assembled into a basal subdomain, which is composed of helices 28–30 and 41–43 and r-proteins S5, S16 and S28, and a beak subdomain composed of helices 32–34 and r-proteins S12 and S31 (
+The 3' major domain is assembled into a basal subdomain, which is composed of helices 28–30 and 41–43 and r-proteins S5, S16 and S28, and a beak subdomain composed of helices 32–34 and r-proteins S12 and S31 (Figure 11A–B, Figure 8—figure supplement 1).
+The 3' basal subdomain makes up part of the front face, whereas the 3' beak subdomain sticks out to form the nose.
+The two subdomains are separated by Emg1 that binds to its modification target in the intervening helix 31 (Figure 11C, Figure 1—figure supplement 5M).
+Helix 34 points to a cluster of very weak densities that should correspond to the missing helices 35–40 (Figure 1—figure supplement 5M).
+Helix 42, the binding site for S18, is disordered (Figure 11B).

 ![Figure 11.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig11-v2.jpg)

 **Figure 11.:** (A) The 3' major domain structure in 90S.
 RNA segments are color-coded.
 (B) The 3' major domain structure in 40S.
 Aligned to the 3' basal subdomain in A. The RNA regions undetected in 90S are colored black and other regions are colored as their counterparts in A. Only the 5 r-proteins detected in 90S are displayed.
 (C) The 3' major domain with closely associated AFs.
 The insert shows the displayed region in the ΔDhr1 map.
 (D) Interaction of Enp1 with the beak.
 (E) Interaction of Emg1 with the 3' major domain.
 (F) Interaction of Imp4 with the 3' basal subdomain.
 (G) Interaction of Utp30 with helix 41.
 (H) Interaction of the 3' basal subdomain with UTPA and UTPB components.
-(I) Interaction of the 3' basal subdomain with Bms1 and Utp11.DOI: http://dx.doi.org/10.7554/eLife.22086.025
+(I) Interaction of the 3' basal subdomain with Bms1 and Utp11.

 The 3' major domain RNA is directly bound by Enp1, Emg1, Utp30 and Imp4.
 The crystal structure of Enp1 was fitted to a density at the beak (PDB code 5WWO) (Figure 1—figure supplement 5M), consistent with its binding site at the pre-40S particle (Granneman et al., 2010; Strunk et al., 2011).
 Enp1 adopts a superhelix structure and contacts helices 32 and 33 (Figure 11D).